bmun/huxley/docs/deploy/WEBFACTION.md

 $ cp local.py.default local.py
 ```

 Then, open `local.py` in your editor of choice and fill out the settings.
+Finally, run `mv wsgi.py wsgi.py.default` and add `wsgi.py` to `.gitignore`.

 ### Sync Database
 Finally, prepare your database: